ippontech/blog-usa/posts/serverless.md

 ./src/main/java/com/serverless/ApiGatewayResponse.java
 ```

 The most important file is `serverless.yml`.
-This contains all the settings for the Serverless CLI to do its job.
+This file contains all the settings for the Serverless CLI to do its job.
 We will be modifying this file a lot.
-Here is its content:
+Here is its content (I removed the extra comments):

 ```yml
 service: aws-java-gradle # NOTE: update this with your service name